05nelsonm/kmp-tor-resource/library/npmjs/README.md

 # npmjs

-Module specifically for `Node.js` module publications to `Npmjs` registry available at https://www.npmjs.com/search?q=kmp-tor.resource-exec
+Module specifically for `Node.js` publications to `Npmjs` registry, available at https://www.npmjs.com/search?q=kmp-tor.resource-exec

-When utilizing the `resource-exec-tor` dependency (or its `-gpl` variant) for Kotlin Multiplatform `Node.js`, an additional dependency for the `npm` module must be added to the `js` source set.
+When utilizing the `resource-exec-tor` dependency (or its `-gpl` variant) for Kotlin Multiplatform `Node.js`, an additional dependency for the `npm` module must be added to the `js` and/or `wasmJs` source set(s).
 The Kotlin implementation expects the node module to be present at runtime.

 - `Non-GPL` variant
   ```kotlin